 On August 30, 2017, the Food and Drug Administration approved CAR T-cell therapy as a treatment for advanced pediatric ALL.
 Comer Children’s is the first pediatric hospital in the Chicago region certified to offer CAR T-cell therapy.

-"We are thrilled to offer CAR T-cell therapy to children in the Chicago area," said John M. Cunningham, MD, Comer Children’s Hospital physician-in-chief and director of the pediatric cellular therapy program.
+"We are thrilled to offer CAR T-cell therapy to children in the Chicago area," said John M. Cunningham, MD, Comer Children’s Hospital physician-in-chief.
 "It changes the face of treatment for pediatric ALL.
 And we believe CAR-T will be a foundation for other therapies that eradicate cancer."

 Comer Children's pediatric cancer experts talk about CAR T-cell therapy for the treatment of pediatric acute lymphoblastic leukemia.